 Expert

-The new First Homes Fund is due to open by the end of June 2026, offering up to £10,000 in Scottish Government shared-equity support for eligible first-time buyers.
+The new First Homes Fund is open from 24th June 2026, offering up to £10,000 in Scottish Government shared-equity support for eligible first-time buyers.

-We can help you understand what is confirmed, what is still awaiting guidance, and how to get your mortgage position ready before applications open.
+We can help you understand how the scheme works and get your mortgage position ready.

-The new First Homes Fund is due to open by the end of June 2026, offering up to £10,000 in Scottish Government shared-equity support for eligible first-time buyers.
+The new First Homes Fund is open from 24th June 2026, offering up to £10,000 in Scottish Government shared-equity support for eligible first-time buyers.

-We can help you understand what is confirmed, what is still awaiting guidance, and how to get your mortgage position ready before applications open.
+We can help you understand how the scheme works and get your mortgage position ready.

 You voluntarily choose to provide personal details to us via this website.
 Personal information will be treated as confidential by us and held in accordance with GDPR May 2018 requirements.
 You agree that such personal information may be used to provide you with details of services and products in writing, by email or by telephone.